 - While each variety of atog has its own diet, the chronatog is the most bizarre and is described as feeding on time... somehow.
 In the card game this is represented by the player skipping his next turn.

-- Mage: The Awakening: The Abyss as a whole constantly gnaw at reality, for it's a stillborn universe.
+- Mage: The Awakening: The Abyss as a whole constantly gnaws at reality, for it is anti-reality made manifest, a realm of contradiction, paradox and negation opposed to existence as we know it.

 - Chrono Cross has the Time Devourer, the main antagonist of the game and the fusion of Lavos and Schala from the previous game.